consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/annotator.md

 > **TIP** If the above code is copied at this stage of the tutorial, then remove the line below the comment "** Tutorial step 18.3 …" The quick fix class in that line is not defined until later in the tutorial.

 ## 7.2.
 Register the Annotator
-Using the `com.intellij.annotator` extension point in the plugin configuration file, register the Simple Language annotator class with the IntelliJ Platform:
+Using the `com.intellij.annotator` extension point in the plugin configuration file, register the Simple Language annotator class with the Consulo:

 ```xml
   <extensions defaultExtensionNs="com.intellij">